eBay/tsv-utils/docs/AboutTheCode.md

 ## Unit tests and code coverage reports

 D has an excellent facility for adding unit tests right with the code.
 The `common` utility functions and the more recent tools take advantage of built-in unit tests.
 However, the earlier tools do not, and instead use more traditional invocation of the command line executables and diffs the output against a "gold" result set.
-The more recent tools use both built-in unit tests ad tests against the executable.
+The more recent tools use both built-in unit tests and tests against the executable.
 This includes `csv2tsv`, `tsv-summarize`, `tsv-append`, and `tsv-sample`.
 The built-in unit tests are much nicer, and also the advantage of being naturally cross-platform.
 The command line executable tests assume a Unix shell.

 Tests for the command line executables are in the `tests` directory of each tool.
 Overall the tests cover a fair number of cases and are quite useful checks when modifying the code.
-They may also be helpful as an examples of command line tool invocations.
+They may also be helpful as examples of command line tool invocations.
 See the `tests.sh` file in each `test` directory, and the `test` makefile target in `makeapp.mk`.

 The unit test built into the common code (`common/src/tsvutil.d`) illustrates a useful interaction with templates: it is quite easy and natural to unit test template instantiations that might not occur naturally in the application being written along with the template.